Cumulocity-IoT/cumulocity-xdk-agent/README.md

 ### Operations
 The XDK can receive operations and messages initiated in your C8Y tenant.
 So you can:
 * change streaming rate:
-	* send shell command from C8Y (publish any 1000 ms): "speed 1000".
+	* send shell command from C8Y (publish any 1000 ms): `speed 1000".
 Changing the speed is written to the config file on the WIFI chip
 * toggle yellow light upon receiving any message:
-	* for this define device dashboard and use "message" widget
+	* for this define device dashboard and use message" widget
 * restart XDK from C8Y:
 	* select XDk device in C8Y cockpit and execute "Restart device" from dropdown-menue "More"
 * toggle yellow light:
-	* send shell command: "toggle"
+	* send shell command: `toggle`
 * enable/disable sensor:
-	* send shell command: "sensor NOISEENABELED TRUE" or "sensor NOISEENABELED TRUE".
+	* send shell command: `sensor NOISEENABELED TRUE` or `sensor NOISEENABELED TRUE`.
 Enabling/disabling the sensor is written to the config file on the WIFI chip
+`
 ### Buttons
 The buttons have following on the XDK have the following functions: